Comprehensive Plan of Action Item #3

 Reduce Nutrient Pollution from Fertilizer

-The law also created a fertilizer application certification program for professional fertilizer applicators, through the New Jersey Agricultural Experiment Station at Rutgers University and in consultation with the DEP.
+The law also created a fertilizer application certification program for professional fertilizer applicators, operated through the New Jersey Agricultural Experiment Station at Rutgers University.
 The new certification program was launched by Rutgers University in late 2011.
-As of July, 2012, over 3,000 professional fertilizer applicators have registered with this program.
-Of these, over 1,500 professionals have been tested and are certified, and over 700 staff and seasonal employees have been trained by a certified professional.

 Press Releases and Announcements